 E) The introduction: introduce yourself, your company, your product, or your service.
 This short part (no more than one paragraph) will contain the contact information about the author and the author’s business, product, or service.
 This is an appropriate section of the case study to create a link to your website, social media profile, or similar web pages.

 F) Sourced Data and Contributions: information, maybe a list, of those that wrote on the subject before you.
-Names of people working on areas of the subject of the case study, that you came up during the research phase.
+Names of people working on areas of the subject of the case study, that you came up with during the research phase.
 Also, in this area, you must name those who directly and indirectly helped you achieve your case study's objectives.
 Additionally, list here all the names of your sponsor and partners.

 G) Presentation: state why you chose the case study format and not another format.
 Why did you think that a case study was the right format to expound your solution of the issues and problems you attacked and fixed, solved, or at least mitigated.